 MIT’s first president, William Barton Rogers, launched a daring experiment in teaching: rather than education that existed solely in the classroom, he called for opportunities for hands-on experimentation and experience.
 That signature approach has led to unprecedented possibilities for MIT Sloan’s students and global partners.
 We step outside the classroom and into the world, we devise practical solutions to management challenges, and we open our virtual doors to teachers and learners globally.
 In the process, we bring MIT Sloan’s educational approach to the world.

-Action Learning at MIT Sloan is a teaching methodology that enables students to learn by applying classroom theory to practice.
-We do this through more than 12 immersive semester-long courses or labs that include projects addressing a critical business challenge in diverse areas, such as global economics, analytics, entrepreneurship, sustainability, healthcare, and others.
-Teams of three to four students, guided by faculty mentors, work on projects that start in the classroom, and continue with the host organization–often in multilingual and multicultural settings–to develop actionable recommendations and tools.
+Action Learning (AL) is MIT Sloan’s distinctive hands-on teaching methodology that enables students to learn by applying classroom theory to business and management challenges at real-world organizations.
+For several decades, MIT Sloan has been a leader in this hands-on, immersive approach to management education that is true to MIT’s Motto, Mens et Manus, or Mind and Hand.
+The School offers up to 20 immersive semester-long AL labs that include projects addressing critical business challenges in diverse interdisciplinary areas, such as global economics, analytics, entrepreneurship, sustainability, healthcare, and others.
+Teams of three to four students, guided by faculty mentors, work on projects that start in the classroom, and travel across the country or overseas to continue this work with the host organization–often in multilingual and multicultural settings– to develop actionable recommendations and tools.
 This experiential learning model, which combines rigorous theory, practical experience, and systematic reflection, builds crucial management and leadership skills.